openvinotoolkit/model_api/model_api/python/docs/ActionClassification.md

 Utilizing the ActionClassificationModel is similar to other model wrappers, with the primary difference being the preparation of video clip inputs instead of single images.

-Below is an example demonstrating how to initialize the model with OpenVINO™ IR files and classify actions in a video clip.
+Below is an example demonstrating how to initialize the model with OpenVINO IR files and classify actions in a video clip.

 ```python